lammps/lammps/doc/src/Build_extras.rst

 .. code-block:: bash

-   -D MOLFILE_INCLUDE_DIRS=path   # (optional) path where VMD molfile plugin headers are installed -D PKG_USER-MOLFILE=yes
+   -D MOLFILE_INCLUDE_DIR=path   # (optional) path where VMD molfile plugin headers are installed -D PKG_USER-MOLFILE=yes

-Using "-D PKG_USER-MOLFILE=yes" enables the package, and setting "-D MOLFILE_INCLUDE DIRS" allows to provide a custom location for the molfile plugin header files.
+Using "-D PKG_USER-MOLFILE=yes" enables the package, and setting "-D MOLFILE_INCLUDE DIR" allows to provide a custom location for the molfile plugin header files.
 These should match the ABI of the plugin files used, and thus one typically sets them to include folder of the local VMD installation in use.
 LAMMPS ships with a